dantecalderon/decentralized-staking/README.md

 ⚔️ Side Quests

-- [ ] Can execute get called more than once, and is that okay?
+- [x] Can execute get called more than once, and is that okay?

+      Yes it can be execute more than once, it's not okay but it doesn't not affect in nothing. **Anyway it opens the withdraw after the first call**.

 - [ ] Can you deposit and withdraw freely after the `deadline`, and is that okay?
 - [ ] What are other implications of _anyone_ being able to withdraw for someone?
 - [ ] Can you implement your own [modifier](https://solidity-by-example.org/function-modifier/) that checks whether `deadline` was passed or not?
 Where can you use it?